Retro-Carnage-Team/retro-carnage/README.md

 ### Run the game

-- Download the application for your platform
+- Download the application archive for your platform
+- Unzip the application archive
 - On Linux only: make application executeable `chmod +x retro-carnage`
 - **Double click on application** or use terminal to run `.\retro-carnage` in application folder